patterns-app/patterns-devkit/README.md

 ### Streams

-Datablock `streams` connect nodes in the snap graph.
+Datablock `streams` connect nodes in the function graph.
 By default every node's output is a simple stream of datablocks, consumed by one or more other downstream nodes.
 Stream **operators** allow you to manipulate these streams: